Meridian Water, Enfield

 By the turn of the millennium most of the brookside factories were closing down or relocating and they were replaced by retail and wholesale warehouses and distribution depots.
 Trading estates (later called a ‘business park’) also filled the zone between the Lee Navigation and the River Lea.

-In 2005 Ikea opened a superstore on the former site of the Gothic Works, with introductory offers that sparked a ‘riot’.
+In 2005 Ikea opened a superstore on the former site of the Gothic Works, on Glover Drive, with introductory offers that sparked a ‘riot’.

 Around 2007 Enfield council began to formulate regeneration plans for the area then referred to as Central Leeside.
 Over the next few years the plans became ever more ambitious until, by 2015, a total transformation was envisaged, with over 200 acres of homes, parks and commercial premises comprising a new neighbourhood (almost a whole new town) to be called Meridian Water.